CADRE Dispatch

 The Glock 43X has a bit of slide bite.

 Another big difference is the trigger.
-The G43X has the trigger dingus design Glock is famous for.
-It’s not a problem, but the Dagger Micro ditches the dingus for a two-piece trigger shoe.
+The G43X has that trigger dingus design Glock is famous for (part of the “Safe Action System”).
+It’s not a problem, but the Dagger Micro ditches the dingus for a two-piece trigger shoe (a hinged two-piece, like a Gen 3’s fire control group).
 When you fire the gun, the two-piece trigger shoe doesn’t poke your finger.
 There isn’t a performance issue, but I prefer the comfort level of not having my finger poked with every shot.

 The grip texture on the Dagger Micro seems more aggressive, which, I think, when combined with a lack of slide bite, led to greater control over the gun.
 I’m in Florida, and it’s July, so my hands (and everything else) are soaked with sweat.